The Corbet School

 The Corbet School is a mixed secondary school located in Baschurch in the English county of Shropshire.

 Originally known as Baschurch Secondary Modern School, later the school became comprehensive and went on to gain specialist status as a Technology College.
 In September 2011 The Corbet School converted to academy status.

 The Corbet School offers GCSEs and Cambridge Nationals as programmes of study for pupils.

 Lessons

 All Year 7 pupils will be allocated a language to study (French or Spanish).
-They will study this language for the rest of school resulting in a GCSE qualification at the end of Year 11.
+They will study the chosen language for the rest of school resulting in a GCSE qualification at the end of Year 11.